javimar/KtorSampleApp/README.md

 # KtorSampleApp
-Sample App using Ktor Client, HILT and JetpackCompose
+Sample App using Ktor Client, HILT and Jetpack Compose